domain-independent-dp/domain-independent-dp.github.io/index.md

   - This paper proposes a Bender's decomposition method using DIDP as a master problem formulation.
 - Jiacheng Zhang and J. Christopher Beck.
 [Domain-Independent Dynamic Programming and Constraint Programming Approaches for Assembly Line Balancing Problems with Setups](https://pubsonline.informs.org/doi/full/10.1287/ijoc.2024.0603).
 INFORMS Journal on Computing 2024. [post-print](https://tidel.mie.utoronto.ca/pubs/sualbp_ijoc_postprint.pdf)
   - DIDP models for SUALBP-1 and SUALBP-2, variants of assembly line balancing problems, are proposed, and they outperform MIP and CP models.
 - Yuxiao Chen, Anubhav Singh, Ryo Kuroiwa, and J. Christopher Beck.
 [New Exact Methods for Solving Quadratic Traveling Salesman Problem .](https://tidel.mie.utoronto.ca/pubs/QTSP_icaps_2025.pdf) In Proceedings of the 35th International Conference on Automated Planning and Scheduling (ICAPS).
-2025.
+2025. [slides](./pdfs/qtsp_icaps2025.pdf) [poster](./pdfs/qtsp_poster_icaps2025.pdf)
   - DIDP models for the quadratic traveling salesman problem (QTSP) are better than MIP, branch-and-cut, and CP in finding better solutions for large-scale instances.
 - Minori Narita, Ryo Kuroiwa, and J. Christopher Beck.
 [Reinforcement Learning-Based Heuristics to Guide Domain-Independent Dynamic Programming.](https://link.springer.com/chapter/10.1007/978-3-031-95976-9_9) In Integration of Constraint Programming, Artificial Intelligence, and Operations Research.
 CPAIOR 2025.
-2025.
+2025. [slides](./pdfs/rl_didp_cpaior2025.pdf)
   - DIDP solvers are combined with reinforcement learning-based heuristic functions to guide search.
 - Daniel Pekar and J. Christopher Beck.
 [Exact Methods for the Travelling Salesperson Problem with Self-Deleting Graphs.](https://drops.dagstuhl.de/storage/00lipics/lipics-vol340-cp2025/LIPIcs.CP.2025.30/LIPIcs.CP.2025.30.pdf) 31st International Conference on Principles and Practice of Constraint Programming (CP 2025).
 2025
   - DIDP outperforms MIP and CP in the traveling salesperson problem with self-deleting graphs.
 - Ryo Kuroiwa and Edward Lam.
-[Column Generation with Domain-Independent Dynamic Programming.](https://ed-lam.com/papers/cgdidp2026.pdf) 32nd International Conference on Principles and Practice of Constraint Programming (CP 2026).
+[Column Generation with Domain-Independent Dynamic Programming.](https://drops.dagstuhl.de/storage/00lipics/lipics-vol379-cp2026/LIPIcs.CP.2026.37/LIPIcs.CP.2026.37.pdf) 32nd International Conference on Principles and Practice of Constraint Programming (CP 2026).
 2026
   - DIDP is used to solve pricing subproblems in column generation, outperforming approaches using general-purpose MIP and CP solvers for pricing.
+- Ryo Kuroiwa, Yuji Shinano, and J.Christopher Beck.
+[Massively Parallel and Distributed Solvers for Domain-Independent Dynamic Programming.](https://opus4.kobv.de/opus4-zib/files/10320/ZIB_Report_26-03.pdf) ZIB-Report.
+2026
+  - This work develops massively parallel and distributed DIDP solvers that scale with up to 49,152 CPU cores.

 ## Presentations